 Surprisingly, it turns out doodling during long meetings or calls isn’t so bad after all.

 A study conducted by Jackie Andrade from the University of Plymouth School of Psychology showed that people who doodle during calls or meetings have better memory recollection and concentration.

-Don’t be afraid to doodle next time you’re at a meeting.
+Don’t be afraid to doodle next time you’re in a meeting.
 It’s certainly better than getting caught sleeping.

-Meditation has long been proven to improve the mind.
-A 2018 experiment showed that mediating even at least 10 minutes a day can significantly improve your concentration and memory.
+But, what’s more important, meditation is highly beneficial for anyone who wants to improve concentration and attention.
+A 2018 experiment showed that meditating even as little as 10 minutes a day can significantly boost your concentration and memory.